Evolution of the "new" YMCA

 828 Main Street

-John E. Perkinson, who, with his wife, Elizabeth Anderson Fitzgerald Perkinson, occupied the home at 828 Main Street for the entirety of their lives.
+John E. Perkinson, who, with his wife, Elizabeth Anderson Fitzgerald Perkinson, occupied the home at 828 Main Street for the entirety of their married lives.

 Mrs. Perkinson, remained in the home, surviving her husband by nearly thirty years.
 Mrs. Perkinson was the sister of H.R.
 Fitzgerald, president of Dan River Cotton Mills, and the daughter of T.B.
 Fitzgerald, a president of the mills in his own time and one of Danville’s great architects.
 The couple had no children and left their wealth to benefit further developments in the city’s schools, hospitals, elder care centers and other beneficial organizations.
+She passed away in 1966, and it was shortly thereafter that the YMCA acquired the property.

 The house was described as “a Queen Anne-style frame house with wooden shingles,…richly ornamented with extensive cornices and detailing in its gables and eaves.”